Work samples

 Three Tone Destruction of Oppression by Bashi Rose

 I recently performed Bashi Rose's brand new composition "Three Tone Destruction of Oppression", featuring Bashi on drumset, with a small orchestra of musicians from Mind on Fire.
-We are currently in the planning phases to record this music in the studio.
-Coming soon!
+Studio recording coming soon!
 Here is a video of one of the live performances at Lovely Lane Church.

 -